Indigenous Trees

 Historical and Biological Background

-The indigenous Podocarpus falcatus (P. gracilior) (Am: Zigba) (Or: Birbirsa)
+The Indigenous Podocarpus falcatus (P. gracilior) (Am: Zigba) (Or: Birbirsa)

 Therefore, a devoted restoration of this original Nature continues with extensive work to re-form an upper soil layer with a protective undergrowth.
 Consequently, it would be a very significant surprise to receive information about a new generation of this highly-blessed historic Podocarpus falcatus trees, which still grow as ancient furrowed entities in a magical, graceful, appealing landscape.
-However, in modern times, these aged and patinated creased native podocarpus trees in these modern times are very unusual in the Park.
+However, in modern times, these aged and patinated creased native podocarpus trees are very unusual in the park.
 Yet, this concealed mountain Nature describes the unique landscape hillside assisted by the map loop (B) with the location of these native Podocarpus trees.

 Mighty Crowns of Historical